 The chemicals that Resolve Gas Services use are Non-hazardous, Non-toxic and also Biodegradable.
 It is important to be clear that we will not just dispose of used chemicals down the drain, we are conscientious about the work we do.
 More on this on our Environmental page.

 Adey MagnaClense® is a RapidFlush filter.
 The unit comprises of two giant magnets that the water passes through whilst being flushed.
 As the black sludge passes through the canisters the magnets attract the magnetite ensuring it is removed on the first pass!

 Let’s see the benefits of the Adey Magnaclense® and how it works.

-Resolve Gas Services’ use the Adey Magnaclense® in conjunction with the Norstrom Professional Proflush at the same time.
-This ensures we a being as productive as possible whilst we are on site.
+Resolve Gas Services use the Adey Magnaclense® in conjunction with the Norstrom Professional Proflush at the same time.
+This ensures we are being as productive as possible whilst we are on site.

 Flir ONE Pro assistance!

 Most people have never heard of Flir let alone Flir ONE Pro!
 So what is it?
 Well, Flir One is a thermal imaging camera that we use on site to have an in-depth look of what is happening within the central heating radiators, boiler and pipework.
 It allows our engineers to quickly identify areas of concern that would not normally be visible to the naked eye.